nens/threedi-docs/source/a_releasenotes.rst

 - result download via API (new!)
 - metadata on modelrun & model schematization (new!)

-A more detailed technical overview of our API can be found here [ link toevoegen]
+Here you can find a more `detailed technical overview <https://nens.github.io/threedi-openapi-client/usage/>`_.  of our API.

 **How to continue**